nigelhorne/SEO-Inspector/README.md

 This allows developers to extend `SEO::Inspector` without modifying the core module.

+Plugins should inherit from [SEO::Inspector::Plugin](https://metacpan.org/pod/SEO%3A%3AInspector%3A%3APlugin) and implement:

+- new - constructor
+- name - plugin name
+- run($html) - returns a hashref with keys `status` and `notes`

 # RETURN VALUES

 Each check returns a hashref like: